Deployment

 mantle deploy

-Generates Terraform configuration, then runs tofu init / tofu plan / tofu apply.
+Regenerates Terraform configuration from your handler source, then runs tofu init / tofu plan / tofu apply.

 mantle deploy --stage staging